mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Sartorial Doubling:** Your ability to copy a person extends beyond their body.
 You can also change the clothes you are wearing, and even imitate guns or other props—although they are, of course, non-functional.

 **Close Observation:** You can mimic a target without getting close; you only need to spend a few minutes observing them at a distance.
-You can even double a target you’ve only seen on video.
+You can even double a target you've only seen on video.

 ### Common Power Synergies

 **Shape-Shifting:** Altering your face and body is good practice for your fine detail work, but you can change your entire shape when you need to.

-**Illusion:** You aren’t actually altering your face; you’re just projecting a disguise over it, using your mastery of illusions.
+**Illusion:** You aren't actually altering your face; you're just projecting a disguise over it, using your mastery of illusions.

 ### Drawbacks

-- There’s a reason you spend most or all of your time wearing someone else’s face: your own is an [Inhuman Visage].
+- There's a reason you spend most or all of your time wearing someone else's face: your own is an [Inhuman Visage].
 - Too much time spent being someone else.
 Too many faces, too many lives.
-You’ve reached the point where you [Don’t Know Who You Are Anymore].
+You've reached the point where you [Don't Know Who You Are Anymore].
-- You can’t consciously control the way your face changes.
+- You can't consciously control the way your face changes.
 Instead, your power is [Touch-Activated]; it only triggers when you physically touch your target.

 ### Collateral Damage Effects

-**Killing Disguise:** You might take a target’s identity completely—not just appearance and voice, but also their mannerisms and memories, perfectly duplicated.
+**Killing Disguise:** You might take a target's identity completely—not just appearance and voice, but also their mannerisms and memories, perfectly duplicated.
 Anyone attempting to see through your disguise faces Legendary (+8) opposition.
-This is an invasive procedure, and you need to physically poke around in your target’s brain.
+This is an invasive procedure, and you need to physically poke around in your target's brain.
 You can use this effect to take out and then imitate a nameless NPC, but to imitate a named NPC or PC, you will need to kill them or otherwise access their fresh corpse.

-**Demonic Gaze:** While you’re generally limited to a human disguise, you have a face in your repertoire that’s grotesque and terrifying, which you can pull out when you need to scare a crowd.
+**Demonic Gaze:** While you're generally limited to a human disguise, you have a face in your repertoire that's grotesque and terrifying, which you can pull out when you need to scare a crowd.
 Everyone who can see you must defend using [[Will]] against Great (+4) opposition or get a mild mental consequence.

 ## Duplication